Phyllis Beveridge Nissila

 The quote above is often attributed to the founder of the Roman Catholic Order of the Jesuits, Ignatius Loyola.
-I chose this as the opening to this series of posts on what puzzles many non-Catholics I talk with and read about, lately, who struggle to understand why Catholics remain loyal to the Church in light of the Church’s abysmal–and arguably mostly non-existent–record of bringing the child molesters and rapists in its midst to justice.
+I chose this as the opening to this series of posts on what puzzles many non-Catholics I talk with and read about, lately, who struggle to understand why Catholics remain loyal to the Church in light of the Church’s abysmal–and arguably mostly hidden–record of bringing the child molesters and rapists in its midst to justice.

-This “outsider” frustration is discussed more often now, when so much of the abuse going back years has finally been disclosed and recorded and where the lawsuits against the clergy criminals have begun.
+But this “outsider” frustration is discussed more often now, when so much of the abuse going back years has finally been disclosed and recorded and where the lawsuits against the clergy criminals have begun.

 Just as outsiders, though perhaps well-meaning, often ask abused women why they stay with their abusers because the outsiders don’t know what really goes on “behind closed doors,”people on the outside of Catholicism or who have not studied the abuse issue there can not know what goes on “behind closed Church doors,” particularly to young children, and what impact it can have especially on “cradle Catholics” (those born into the religion).
 Non-Catholics, or even nominal Catholics, simply cannot understand, without a primer, of why “they” stay.